milaboratory/docs/docs/mixcr/guides/rnaseq.md

 Option `--report` is specified here explicitly. `-p rnaseq` defines a set of aligner parameters specifically for RNASeq data. `-OallowPartialAlignments=true` preserves partial alignments to be assembled with `assemblePartial` on the next step.

 #### `assemblePartial`
 Assembles alignments that only partially cover `CDR3` region.
-This is a mandatory step for RNASeq data, as reads randomly cover all TCR / BCR segments.
+This is a mandatory step for RNA-Seq data, as reads randomly cover all TCR / BCR segments.
 This function works with pairs of alignments (assembles two alignments at a time), thus it is usually recommended to perform two rounds of `assemblePartial` for better yield.
 For more information check [`mixcr assemblePartial`](../reference/mixcr-assemblePartial.md)

 ```shell
 # assemble overlapping fragmented sequencing reads